-Determining whether a specific land use is permitted in the City of Stockton is based upon a review of Table 2-2 (Allowable Land Uses and Permit Requirements) of Title 16 of the Stockton Municipal Code (SMC).
-That table includes a list of approximately 150 land use types, or categories, and all of the City's industrial, commercial and residential zoning designations.
-Comparing the two lists determines whether a proposed land use is permitted and what, if any, land use permit is required in order to initiate that use.
+Comparing the two lists shows whether a proposed land use is permitted and what, if any, land use permit is required to initiate that use.
 Other sections of the SMC provide additional information regarding development within the City.

 If required by Table 2-2, discretionary land use permits are submitted to staff in the Permit Center to process.
 Such permit types include:

 Planning Division staff are available to discuss specific application submittal requirements, as well as any required environmental review documents for your project.

 Staff review applications to make sure that they are complete.
 Any missing elements will delay the application until the applicant provides the needed information.